Agulhassystem as a Key Region

 Leibniz-Institut für Meereswissenschaften Kiel, FB1 Ozeanzirkulation und Klimadynamik

-Based on the success of the original proposal that led to tantalizing new views of the dynamics of this regime, we propose a continuation and extension of the model integrations to further elucidate the role of the Agulhas Current system in the global climate system.
-Scientifically this proposal is connected to DFG and BMBF funded projects.
+Based on the success of the original AGULHAS proposal that led to substantial and genuine new views of the dynamics of this regime, we propose a continuation and extension of the model integrations to further elucidate the role of the Agulhas Current system in the global climate system.
+This proposal is connected to the BMBF funded project SPACES.